JohannesSchnell/ship-route-react/README.md

 ## preprocess the data

-use `preprocess.R` to transform original data to be read by the app.
-Requires <mark>rgdal</mark> package
+- use `preprocess.R` to transform original data to be read by the app.
+Requires **rgdal** package
+- reference it in index.js acordingly